johnrijs/GettingAndCleaningData/README.md

 This step creates a new data frame that contains the activity type, subject id and all measurement columns that have mean or std data.
 For this purpose the `grepl` function is used.

 #####7) Group the data by activity and subject and write result to disk
 This step groups the data by activity type and subject id by using the `aggregate` function.
-The result is merged with the activit names from step one to convert the activity types into tjeir respective names.
+The result is merged with the activity names from step one to convert the activity types into tjeir respective names.
 The final step writes the tidy data set to disk: **./data/project/tidy_data.txt**

 ### Execution